Being thoughtful about onboarding remote employees is crucial for fairness and employee loyalty.

 2. Assign a “new hire buddy” that embodies your company culture

-Your new hires need a friendly face to go to for clarity and guidance about the business.
+New remote workers need a friendly face to go to for clarity and guidance about the business.
+Having someone that each new hire “knows” can also foster the kind of social support that strengthens remote teams.

 A buddy system should include regularly scheduled check-ins.
-This creates a dedicated safe space for new hires to ask questions they don’t feel comfortable asking in a group.
+This creates a dedicated safe space for new remote employees to ask questions they don’t feel comfortable asking in a group Zoom or Slack channel.

 - Embodies the organization's core values